 The MANGAN 2021 expedition began a week later on April 9th, 2021, departing from the port of San Diego on the MV Island Pride (figure 1.6).
-The team of independent European scientists from the MI2 project, plus representatives from BGR, were on board and had brought with them substantial scientific instrumentation, including Autonomous Underwater Vehicles (AUVs), provided by GSR, Remotely Operated Vehicles (ROVs), and a multitude of sensors for monitoring the physical and biogeochemical environment of the abyssal ocean.
+The team of independent European scientists from the MI2 project, plus representatives from BGR, were on board and had brought with them substantial scientific instrumentation, including an Autonomous Underwater Vehicle (AUV), provided by GSR, two Remotely Operated Vehicles (ROVs), and a multitude of sensors for monitoring the physical and biogeochemical environment of the abyssal ocean.

 The two expeditions first rendezvoused in the GSR exploration area (April 18-20th, 2021) and again, two weeks later, in the BGR exploration area (May 7-9th, 2021) (figure 1.3).
 Each expedition conducted its own independent scientific research alongside the Patania II collector trials.
-On May 15th, 2021, both vessels returned to port.
+On May 15th, 2021, both vessels returned to port in San Diego.